LEDC Community Facilities Project Update - March, 2014

-Phase I of the Community Facilities Project has been completed!
-The rodeo arena held it's first team roping event in April of 2012 for the Llano Crawfish Open, and the arena has been booked almost every weekend since.
+Phase I of the Community Facilities Project was completed in time for the rodeo arena to hold it's first team roping event in April of 2012 for the Llano Crawfish Open, and the arena has been booked almost every weekend since.

 The soccer fields were completed 4th quarter 2012 and the first soccer season in 2013 opened on the 3 new fields to the delight of many Llano families.

 These projects all contribute to Llano citizens' quality of life and development of our youth.
 Additionally, the economic benefit to local businesses has been substantial.
 Continue to watch with interest as the Llano EDC moves forward with their strategic planning for Llano's future.